Bubblbu/markdown-cv/README.md

 - [ ] Use pandoc to render the bibliographic entries
 - [ ] Improve the layouting templates to make it easier to edit content
 - [ ] Add second layout for a non-academic CV

+## Acknowledgement

+The original version was inspired from [Eliseo Papa](https://elipapa.github.io) markdown-cv template.